Pau de arara: Name

-Pau de arara is a Portuguese term that literally translates to "macaw's perch."
-The term originates from the habit of tying birds to a pole for sale, where they also hang for transportation.
+Pau de arara is a Portuguese term that literally translates to "macaw's perch".
+The term originates from bird sellers' practice of tying the birds to a perch, where they also hang for transportation.

 Torture technique

 Pau de arara is a physical torture technique designed to cause severe joint and muscle pain, as well as headaches and psychological trauma.
-The technique consists of a tube, bar, or pole placed over the victim's biceps and behind the knees while tying both the victim's ankles and wrists together.
-The entire assembly is suspended between two metal platforms forming what looks like a bird's perch.
+The technique consists of a bar placed between the victim's biceps and the backs of their knees while their ankles and wrists are tied together.
+The bar is then suspended between two metal platforms forming what looks like a bird's perch.
+This arrangement suspends them in such a way as to place their whole weight on the backs of their calves at a considerable mechanical disadvantage, severely straining their muscles, tendons and knees.
+They can shift some of their weight to the tops of their forearms temporarily to relieve the strain on their legs, but this position is also painful for the same reasons, and since arms are weaker than legs, respite is only momentary.
+By alternating between the positions to attempt to reduce their pain, eventually both their arm and leg muscles tire, leaving them in pain that they are unable to relieve.

-This technique is believed to originate from Portuguese slave traders, which used Pau de Arara as a form of punishment for disobedient slaves.
+This technique is believed to originate from Portuguese slave traders, which used pau de arara as a form of punishment for disobedient slaves.
 Its use has been more recently widespread by the agents of the political police of the Brazilian military dictatorship against political dissidents in the 1960s and 1970s and is still believed to be in use by Brazilian police forces, although outlawed.

-This torture technique was also used in Auschwitz during World War II, where it was known as the Bogerschaukel (the Boger's seesaw), named after the SS officer who first applied it, Wilhelm Boger.
+This torture technique was also used in Auschwitz during World War II, where it was known as the Bogerschaukel (the Boger seesaw) or Boger swing, named after the SS officer who first applied it, Wilhelm Boger.

-The device is commonly used as a platform for application of electroshock torture.
-This is achieved using an adjustable voltage source that is typically wired to the victim's fingers, toes, tongue, and genitals.
-The device is also often used as a restraint for a combination of other torture techniques, such as water boarding, tearing out the toenails and fingernails, and branding, as well as miscellaneous sexual abuses.
-Brazil former president Jair Bolsonaro has cited his support for the technique, saying "the pau-de-arara works.
-I’m in favor of torture, you know that.
+Brazil's former president Jair Bolsonaro has cited his support for the technique, saying "the pau-de-arara works.
+I'm in favor of torture, you know that.
 And the people are in favor as well."